anandapurva55/Board-Game-Review-Prediction/README.md

 # Board-Game-Review-Prediction

-This is a board game review prediction model developed using machine learning algorithms Linear Regression and Random Forest Classifier in Python.
+This is a board game review prediction model developed using Sklearn library and implementing machine learning algorithms Linear Regression and Random Forest Classifier in Python.
+Numpy and Pandas were used for the data preprocessing.

 Random Forest Classifier was found to be more efficient than Linear Regression.